Priyanka-sharma181/Chatbot-Development-Guide/docs/source/start_bot.rst

    :height: 100
    :align: center

-Clicking this button will redirect you to a page where you can input the bot details, including the phone number, bot name, and bot type.
-Fill these details
+Clicking this button will redirect you to a page where you can input the bot details, including the phone number, bot name, and bot type.Enter these details and proceed for verification.
+Once verification is completed, the bot will be created and activated.

 .. image:: bot_detail.png
    :alt: Deployment Structure
    :width: 1300
    :height: 500
    :align: center

+3. Copy the bot link and save it for future reference.
+The link should resemble this format: **https://cgweb.page.link/?link=https%3A%2F%2Fweb.convegenius.ai%3FbotId%3D0216260609726241&apn=ai.convegenius.app**.
+In the link, the bot ID is structured as **botId%3D0216260609726241**, where the actual ID follows the "3D" prefix.
+So here the ID is **0216260609726241**.